mcollina/heroku-buildpack-graphicsmagick/README.md

 heroku-buildpack-graphicsmagick
 ===========================

-Use the latest version of GraphicsMagick inside Heroku _Cedar_.
+Use the latest version of GraphicsMagick (1.3.18) inside Heroku _cedar_.
+It does not work with cedar-14.
-At the moment it is bundled the version 1.3.18.

 ## Usage